Skip to content

 Highly Qualified Mitigator: Damage Repair

-Returning stolen goods or paying their value before oral trial is the most powerful mitigator in criminal law.
+Returning stolen goods or paying their value before the trial is the most powerful mitigator in criminal law.
 Allows reducing penalty up to two degrees:

 • 18-month theft → can drop to 12 months → sentence suspension.